 - and Action to address the economic fallout from the pandemic for women, BIPOC and youth, the “she-covery”.

-Our caucus has been pushing for the government to take action in these areas for months and have written to the government many times – but the Premier has continued to sit on billions in unspent support funds,” stated Hunter.
+I have been pushing for the government to take action in these areas for months and have written to the government many times – but the Premier has continued to sit on billions in unspent support funds,” stated Hunter.

 The FAO has estimated that the province has a further $6.7 billion in unallocated funds that are available to be directed to new measures, including $3.5 billion in cash transfers from the federal government that have yet to be allocated by the Province to specific measures.

 “The government is underfunding education while support funds sit idle.
 They are standing by while businesses fail and tenants across the province are evicted.
 It is clearly not a matter of available funds – it is about the Premier’s misguided priorities.
-It is high time for the Ford government to take action and invest in Ontario’s full economic recovery.,” Hunter concluded.
+It is high time for the government to take action and invest in Ontario’s full economic recovery,” Hunter concluded.